coryshain/VIZ/README.md

 with a correctly-structured input database.
 For this reason, it is strongly encouraged to use VIZ Builder exclusively to make edits to the database, rather than manual editing.

+To see an example of VIZ in action with a fully-developed database, upload /example/vizDB.txt to VIZ Builder and click "Preview".